awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 ## ARNs for CloudFront Resources<a name="access-control-resources"></a>

-All CloudFront resources—web and RTMP distributions, invalidations, and origin access identities—use the same format for Amazon Resource Names \(ARNs\):
+All CloudFront resources—distributions, invalidations, and origin access identities—use the same format for Amazon Resource Names \(ARNs\):

 `arn:aws:cloudfront::optional-account-id:*`